thinganhado/thinganhado/README.md

 # Hi, I'm Ngan Ha Do

 AI Engineer with experience building LLM pipelines, computer vision models, NLP applications, and data systems.
-My work sits across applied AI, research, and production engineering, with particular interest in GenAI, explainability, and quantitative finance.

 ## What I work on